oldlaptop/whichbsd/README.md

 Submit a Pull Request on GitHub or e-mail a diff to [jcs@jcs.org](mailto:jcs@jcs.org).

+To make it easier to track changes across paragraphs of text, please begin each sentence on its own line, as well as each markdown link.

 ## Testing changes

 If you are making extensive changes to the output and want to verify them in a